 (View across to the Rathaus through the surrounding park)

-It only takes a little practice to dance the waltz, but a lot of skill to dance one adequately in the middle of a crowd of tipsy Viennese.
+It only takes a little practice to dance the waltz, but a lot of skill to dance one adequately in the middle of a partly-tipsy crowd of Viennese.
 One of the great scientific mysteries of our time is how people manage to do so without causing significant pileups.

 Visitor tips